fcorti/alfresco-audit-analysis-reporting/alfresco/repository/README.md

-A.A.A.R. - Alfresco - Repository
+A.A.A.R. - Alfresco repository addon
 ===

-Those projects develop the AMP package to be released in Alfresco Repository for the webscript and customizations for AAAR.
+The projects listed in subfolder create the AMP packages to be released in the Alfresco repository for the customizations requested for AAAR.

 For more informations on the solution: http://fcorti.com/alfresco-audit-analysis-reporting/